harris-ippp/s18-a08/README.md

     - [Drop](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop.html) the first row; subset to just the Republican's and Total Votes Cast columns, convert those to numbers (they are currently strings with commas in them)
     - Remove the congressional districts in the `County/City` column, e.g. replace `Chesterfield County (CD 4)` to just `Chesterfield County`.
     - Find the Republican and total votes cast in each county using a `groupby().sum()`.
-    - Find the `Republican Share`.
+    - Find the `R_SHARE`.
-    - Subset to just the Republican Share, and add a column called Year that is the year for this election.
+    - Subset to just the `R_SHARE`, and add a column called Year that is the year for this election.
     - Finally use [`pd.concat()`](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.concat.html) to concatenate the DataFrames for each election and write the result to `republican_shares.csv`

 2. Create a plot with four time series of Republican vote shares in the following counties: Accomack, Amelia County, Amherst, Alleghany.
 Make sure your plot has meaningful axis labels and a title.
 (4 points)

+    Hint: Use [set_index()](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.set_index.html) to create a multi-index, select the `R_SHARE` column so you have a Series and then unstack.

 3. Select at least 3 [variables](https://api.census.gov/data/2016/acs/acs5/profile/variables.html) from the 2016 5-year ACS whose relationship with 2016 Republican vote share you are interested in exploring.
 See the Variable Types table [here](https://www.census.gov/data/developers/data-sets/acs-5year/data-notes.html) for more information on variable types.
-Download them at the County level for Virginia using the Census API and save a CSV called `acs.csv`.
+Download them at the County level for Virginia using the Census API and rename the columns to something more meaningful before saving the data to a CSV called `acs.csv`.

     Hint: Look at the [examples](https://api.census.gov/data/2016/acs/acs5/examples.html)  (note the URL for 2016 is slightly different from 2014) and use the `in` parameter in the API to select Virginia and the `for` parameter to specify counties.
 Convert the result to a dataframe as in lecture and then use `to_csv()`.

+4. Merge the ACS data from (B3) with the Republican vote share data from (B1) and generate a pairplot using seaborn and save it as `pairplot.png`.
+Also run a OLS regression of the Republican vote share on the ACS variables and save the coefficients in a CSV called `coefficients.csv`.
+Summarize your findings in a sentence or two in `ANSWERS.txt`.